- Programs and Statistics

 Do you have any joint degree programs?

-Yes, Northwestern Law offers a variety of joint degree programs.
-Formally, we have both a JD-PhD program with The Graduate School and a JD-MBA program with the Kellogg School of Management.
-We also offer two JD-LLM programs: A JD-LLM in International Human Rights and a JD-LLM in Taxation.
+Yes.
+We have a JD-PhD program with The Graduate School and a JD-MBA program with the Kellogg School of Management.
+We also offer two JD-LLM programs: JD-LLM in International Human Rights and

 Where can I find a copy of Northwestern's Campus Security Policy and Crime Statistics?

-As provided by the Crime Awareness and Campus Security Act of 1990, now known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, you are entitled to request and receive a copy of Northwestern University's Annual Security and Fire Safety Report.
-This Report includes statistics for the previous 3 years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Northwestern University; and on public property within, or immediately adjacent to and accessible from campus.
+As provided by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, you are entitled to request and receive a copy of Northwestern University's Annual Security and Fire Safety Report.
+This Report includes statistics for the previous three years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Northwestern University; and on public property within, or immediately adjacent to and accessible from campus.
 The Report also includes institutional policies concerning campus security, such as policies on drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
 You can obtain a copy of this Report by contacting the Northwestern University Police Department Deputy Chief at (847) 491-3256.
 The Report can also be accessed and printed from the University Police website.

 [ back to top ]